-AC: 03/18/1985 amended AC: 04/25/1988 amended AC: 04/04/2011
+amended AC: 04/25/1988

 Only committee policy recommendations, subsequently approved by the Academic Council or the General Faculty, are to be included in the Journal of Record.
 Any details pertinent to the substance of the policy recommendation should be articulated as part of the recommendation itself.
 Supporting materials to the policy should be considered illustrative and not be included in the Journal of Record.